MessageHandler/MessageHandler.Quickstarts.Delegation/README.md

 Use this pattern every time something needs to happen in another location.

+## Scenario

+The scenario for this quickstart is a command to notify an e-commerce buyer through email, but it is delegated from an API to a Worker and in turn again to a specialized email service.

 ## What you need to get started

 - The [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download) should be installed